arne-munch-ellingsen/Intent-Lifecycle-Managent/src/CreateIntent/README.md

 See the TM Forum log ontology for more details.

 It is also possible that other types of expectations could be formed in the future.
 Some examples include *green* expectations or *security/privacy* related expectations.
+> **⚠️ NOTE:**

-Note that ReportingExpectation is not needed for the open loop MVS, it is added as a reference to illustrate that ReportingExpectation will be added in the future.
+> ReportingExpectation is not needed for the open loop MVS, it is added as a reference to illustrate that ReportingExpectation will be added in the future.
 Note also that how to form these ReportingExpectation is TBD for the 5G4DATA use-case.

 ### Slice related intents variation conclusion
 Some variations are explicitly mentioned and for the MVS, not even all of them are needed to illustrate the concept in a first PoC.
 Note that other variations can be added as deemed necessary or benefitial by tool owners related to their offerings.